-For FSA purposes, a school must treat a student who receives a Pell grant under this provision as an undergraduate student enrolled in an undergraduate program.
-The student is eligible for fifth year undergraduate (not graduate student) Stafford loan limits.
-However, the student would not be eligible for an FSEOG.
+For FSA purposes, a school must treat a student who receives a Pell grant under this provision as enrolled in an undergraduate program.
+He is eligible for fifth-year undergraduate (not graduate student) Stafford loan limits.
+He is not eligible for an FSEOG.